bariskndmr/KodWork2/README.md

 # KodWork2

-Tarifka app for React-Native course on [Patika](https://app.patika.dev)
+Kodwork app for React-Native course on [Patika](https://app.patika.dev)

 My second KodWork work.
 This one is my best practice.